 This course does not have any prerequisites.

-- Take Care of Your Music Business, Third Edition: Taking the Legal and Business Aspects You Need to Know to 3.0 by John Kellogg, PJ's Publishing
+- Take Care of Your Music Business, Third Edition, Dissecting and Connecting Legal and Business Strategies You Need to Make Your Music Grow by John Kellogg, PJ's Publishing

 After enrolling, please check the Getting Started section of your course for potential deals on required materials.
 Our Student Deals page also features several discounts you can take advantage of as a current student.
 Please contact email@example.com for any questions.